-As more fully discussed in Note 5 to the financial statements, in May 2005, Bimini Capital completed a private offering of \$51.6 million of trust preferred securities of Bimini Capital Trust I ("BCTI") resulting in the issuance by Bimini Capital of \$51.6 million of junior subordinated notes.
-On March 25, 2009 the Company entered into an agreement with Taberna Capital Management, LLC (Taberna), the collateral manager of certain collateralized debt obligations issued in 2005 and collateralized by, among other securities, the trust preferred capital securities sold by BCT I in May of 2005.
-The transaction closed April 21, 2009.
-Pursuant to the terms of the agreement, the obligations under the trust preferred capital securities issued by BCT I where discharged and the securities redeemed.
-Concurrently, Bimini Capital redeemed its junior subordinated notes issued to BCT I. As a result of this transaction, the Company's interest expense associated with its trust preferred securities will be reduced going forward and, because of the anticipated gain on early extinguishment of debt of approximately \$32 million, the Company's deficit in stockholders equity will be reduced or eliminated as of the date of closing.
-All asset sales needed to fund the exchange occurred prior to March 31, 2009, and therefore no further reductions in the Company's portfolio of MBS assets are necessary to complete the transaction.
+As more fully discussed in Note 5 to the consolidated financial statements, in May 2005, Bimini Capital completed a private offering of \$51.6 million of trust preferred securities of Bimini Capital Trust I ("BCTI") resulting in the issuance by Bimini Capital of \$51.6 million of junior subordinated notes.
+During the six months ended June 30, 2009, the Company entered into an agreement with Taberna Capital Management, LLC (Taberna), the collateral manager of certain collateralized debt obligations issued in 2005 and collateralized by, among other securities, the trust preferred capital securities sold by BCTI in May of 2005.
+Pursuant to the terms of the agreement, the obligations under the trust preferred capital securities issued by BCTI where discharged and the securities redeemed.
+Concurrently, Bimini Capital redeemed its junior subordinated notes issued to BCTI.

 In addition, in October 2005, Bimini Capital completed a private offering of an additional \$51.5 million of trust preferred securities of Bimini Capital Trust II ("BCTII") resulting in the issuance by Bimini Capital of an additional \$51.5 million of junior subordinated notes.
-See Note 5 to the financial statements for a full description.
+See Note 5 to the consolidated financial statements for a full description.